Skip to content header Skip to main content Skip to content footer

 Lake Sofia is home to a range of irreplaceable and globally important plants, insects, animals, and perhaps most notably the critically endangered Madagascar Pochard.
 This is the world’s rarest duck, and the lake’s collapse threatened its final home.
 But progress with the dam has seen nearly full numbers of ducks at the lake again – around 70 in total.

-Harison Andriambelo, WWT’s Country Manager in Madagascar who project managed the dam’s construction, said:
+Harison Andriambelo, WWT’s Country Manager in Madagascar who co-managed the project with counterparts from DWCT and the local authorities, said:

 At WWT we’d like to extend our thanks to all the people who generously donated to the appeal.
 Thanks to this global extension of kindness and incredible work by local people on the ground, this vital freshwater lake, along with the people and wildlife that rely on it, has a promising future.